CquptZA/AEMLO/README.md

 This is a Jupyter Notebook file used for interactively running the AEMLO with different base Multi-label Classifier.

+## Requirements

+Please, install the following packages

+    numpy 1.21.6

+    pytorch 1.11.0

+    scikit-learn 1.0.2

+    scikit-multilearn 0.2.0

+    and python==3.7

+About scikit-multilearn reference [scikit-multilearn GitHub Repository](https://github.com/scikit-multilearn/scikit-multilearn) This package has many errors, such as iterative_train_test_split, you can refer to its issues for resolution.

 ## Usage

 run `Main.ipynb`